tmchilvers/trip-planner/README.md

 ## TRIP DETAILS

-Handles global details relevant to the trip:
+The *Trip Details* sheet handles global details relevant to the trip:
 - Trip Dates, Need Passport, Budget, etc.

 You only need to input data into the **white cells** (the grey cells are calculated and displayed for your convenience)